Hear what professionals, professors, and former Educational Ambassadors have to say

 "It was a little scary when I found out I was being placed in Wenzhou, which I had never heard of, but soon I was very excited to be in this place that’s not one of the mega-cities.
 It’s a very Chinese experience.
 I’m forced to speak a lot more Chinese and get out of my comfort zone.”

-Mark Kraics, placed in Shenyang, from Long Island, NY
+Mark Kraics, placed in Shenyang, from Long Island, New York

 "I was really excited about this opportunity because it allowed me to travel and experience China while also developing professionally."

-Rosalind Reischer, placed in Nanjing, from Arlington, VA
+Rosalind Reischer, placed in Nanjing, from Arlington, Virginia

 "There’s always something fun to do.
 Every Sunday, I play Ultimate Frisbee with Jiangnan.
 We travel all around the country to play against other Ultimate teams – in fact, we just competed in the China Open in Changzhou.”

-Simeon Campbell, placed in Jiangyin, from Los Angeles
+Simeon Campbell, placed in Jiangyin, from Los Angeles, California

 "China is developing and trying to increase their foreign relations, so I was like, I can be a part of that.”